 Loft apartments in Manhattan can be great—high ceilings, open floor plans, spectacular windows—but they can also give off a cold, industrial vibe that can make the space feel unwelcoming.
 How do you make sure your loft doesn’t give off the same standoffish vibes as a fashion magazine editrix?
-The storage and organization experts at Gotham Mini Storage have four tips to help transform your New York City loft into a comfy, chic apartment that feels like home.
+The storage services and organization experts at Gotham Mini Storage have four tips to help transform your New York City loft into a comfy, chic apartment that feels like home.

 - Opt for a loft bed.
 A loft bed can do wonders for a one-dimensional loft space.
 Not only will you be able to utilize the space underneath it for a desk, dresser, clothes rod or vanity, but it’ll also add dimension to your space.
 Since your loft bed will be higher than other pieces of furniture, it’ll break up the space and give it a nice variety.
 Loft beds come in a variety of styles and sizes, so no need for uncomfortable climbs in and out in the middle of the night.